 Installing and Configuring the TeamCity Server

 This page covers a new TeamCity server installation.
-For upgrade instructions, please refer to Upgrade.
+For upgrade instructions, refer to Upgrade.

 To install a TeamCity server, perform the following: